 Contact a veterinarian or experienced farrier if you suspect your horse may have thrush.
 “Many of the home remedies are toxic to hoof tissues,” Miller says.
 “You’ll be killing bacteria, but also hoof tissue.
 Those pockets of dead tissue are perfect places for the bacteria to reestablish themselves a

 few days later, so you’re working against yourself.
-Thrush really has to be treated by a farrier, who can cut away the dead tissue and treat the condition
+Thrush really has to be treated by a farrier, who can cut away the dead tissue and treat the condition with medicine.”

 Instead of taking healthy hooves for granted, set aside a small part of your daily routine for your horse’s hooves.
 The reward will be strong and sound hooves for years to come.